isaakhanimann/psychonautwiki-journal-ios/README.md

 The project should be opened with the Xcode 13 or newer.
 Dependencies are managed with [Swift Package Manager](https://swift.org/package-manager), no further setup is needed.

-## License

-This project is licensed under the terms of the MPL 2 license.
-See the [License](README Assets/License.txt) file for details.